OptimalBPM/of/README.md

 ..there was no reason to not write Optimal BPM itself as a plug-in.

-And as answer to the question "a plug-in to what?", the Optimal Framework was born.
+And as an answer to the question "a plug-in to what?", the Optimal Framework was born.

 It is not primarily thought of as something to build a web site, but rather for creating applicatoin systems, like a